theouterlimitz/AI-Genre-Tagger/README.md

 An AI-powered music organizer, built in Python, that analyzes audio files to predict their genre and emotional mood using custom-trained machine learning models.

-This project serves as an end-to-end example of a machine learning workflow, from custom data preparation and model training to a practical, real-world application for organizing and understanding a personal music library.
+This project serves as an end-to-end example of a machine learning workflow, from custom data preparation and model training with different architectures (RandomForest and Neural Networks) to a practical, real-world application for organizing and understanding a personal music library.

 ---

 ## 🎵 Features

 * **Dual AI Models:** Classifies music based on two separate, custom-trained models:
-    * **Genre Classification:** Predicts the musical genre (e.g., Pop, Hip-Hop, Rock).
+    * **Genre Classification:** A `scikit-learn` RandomForest model trained on your personal music collection to predict custom genres (e.g., Pop, Hip-Hop, Dubstep).
-    * **Mood Analysis:** Predicts the emotional quadrant based on the Valence-Arousal model (e.g., Happy/Excited, Sad/Depressed).
+    * **Mood Analysis:** A `TensorFlow` Neural Network trained on a public dataset to predict emotional quadrants based on the Valence-Arousal model (e.g., Happy/Excited, Sad/Depressed).
-* **Custom Model Training:** Learn from your own music!
-The tool includes scripts to train both genre and mood models on user-provided datasets.
+* **Custom Model Training:** Includes dedicated scripts to train both the genre and mood models from scratch.
 * **Audio Feature Extraction:** Analyzes local `.mp3` or `.wav` files to extract key audio "fingerprints" using the `librosa` library.
 * **Automated Library Classification:** Scans a folder of music and outputs a `.csv` file summarizing the entire library with predicted genres and moods, perfect for sorting and analysis.